sarasixti/sarasixti/README.md

 - 😄 Pronouns: she/her
 - 📍 From Milan (Italy)
-- 🔭 I’m currently working as a software and AI Developer
+- 🔭 I’m currently working as a Freelance software and AI Developer
-- 🌱 I’m currently learning Creative Coding
+- 🌱 I’m currently learning Creative Coding and Touchdesigner
 - 💬 Ask me about Art, AI, the mistery of consciousness

 ### More about me